Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/examples/Update-AzWvdSessionHostManagement.md

 eastus     default Microsoft.DesktopVirtualization/hostpools/{hostPoolName}/sessionHostManagements
 ```

-This command Updates a Windows Virtual Desktop SessionHostManagement on a HostPool.
+This command Updates a Azure Virtual Desktop SessionHostManagement on a HostPool.